vernonlim/CW2024/README.md

 #### Audio
 The game now has audio feedback for the majority of actions.
 Menu buttons have a select sound, firing projectiles makes a noise, enemies have an explosion sound on death, and so on.
 The sound effects vary between the different player characters and enemy types as well, as within the codebase customizing them is as easy as constructing them with different data.

-#### Framerate-Independent Logic
-Game state updates have been reworked to be based off of the time passed inbetween frames, along with the current time (of a virtual timer, in most cases).
-This means that the target framerate can be arbitrarily set without affecting how fast the game runs.
-The default value is 60fps, but try changing it in the source code to something like 20 or 120 if you want to verify that it works properly.

-As a side effect, this allows for high refresh rate support, as any FPS, even dynamic (from lag or such), now works fine.

 #### Letterboxing
 The game is now resizeable, with its content being scaled down and aspect ratio being maintained via black bars at the side of the window.
 This means that while internally the coordinates the game came with are being used (1300, 750), the actual game window can be any size including fullscreen (however, with issues here - see the not working properly section).